Trump threatens attacks on Iranian power plants if Tehran fails to open the Strait of Hormuz

 The war’s effects are felt far beyond the Middle East, raising food and fuel prices.

 So far in Iran, the death toll in the war has surpassed 1,500, the state broadcaster reported Saturday, citing the health ministry.
-In Israel, 15 people have been killed by Iranian missiles and four others have died in the occupied West Bank.
+In Israel, 15 people have been killed by Iranian missiles.
+Four others have died in the occupied West Bank.
 At least 13 U.S. military members have been killed, along with well over a dozen civilians in Gulf nations.

+Hezbollah said it was behind a strike on Sunday that killed a man in the northern Israeli town of Misgav Am in what the Israeli military said “seemed to be” a rocket attack.
+Israeli medics said they found the man dead in his car and released a video showing two vehicles ablaze.

+Hezbollah, an ally of Iran, launched strikes on Israel soon after the U.S.-Israeli attack on Iran started on Feb.
+28, saying it was in retaliation for the killing of Iran's Supreme Leader Ayatollah Ali Khamenei.
+Israel struck back, bombarding Lebanon and targeting Hezbollah in deadly airstrikes, expanding its presence in southern Lebanon and amassing more troops near the border.

-And in Lebanon, Israeli strikes targeting the militant Hezbollah group, an Iranian ally, have killed more than 1,000 people and displaced more than 1 million, according to the Lebanese government.
+Lebanese authorities say Israel's strikes have killed more than 1,000 people and displaced more than 1 million.

+In Doha, six people were confirmed killed in a Qatari helicopter crash in the Persian Gulf nation’s territorial waters.
+One person was still missing from Saturday’s crash, which was blamed on a “technical malfunction.”

-Metz reported from Ramallah, West Bank, and Lidman from Tel Aviv, Israel.
-Associated Press writers Jill Lawless in London and Sam Mednick in Tel Aviv, Israel, contributed to this report.
+Metz reported from Ramallah, West Bank, and Debre from Beirut.
+Associated Press writers Jill Lawless in London and Melanie Lidman and Sam Mednick in Tel Aviv, Israel, contributed to this report.